Create a GUI Using Tkinter and Python

 root.mainloop()

 Window complete with text and an image.
-Window complete with text and an image.
+Window with a text and an image.

 Summary

-In this tutorial, we covered how to create the parent window and add text or images using the Label widget in Tkinter.
-Next time, we will consider the layout of our GUI and learn about the three methods we can use.
+In this tutorial, you learned how to create a window and add text and images using the Label widget in Tkinter.

-It is important to apply the things that you learn.
-Take some time to experiment with the window's geometry or the images and text that can be displayed on a labels.
+It is important to apply what you learn.
+Take some time to experiment with the window's geometry or the images and text that can be displayed on labels.

 More info Get the book